5 Day Freedom Walk - Queen Charlotte Track, 5 days walking

 You need to meet at our office at least ½ an hour prior to boat departure time on the morning of departure so that we can provide you with your trip information and packed lunch for the day.

-Check into our office on Day 1 at 8.30am, Water Taxi departs at 9.00am.
-You will get back into Picton on the final day at approximately 3.30pm.
+May to September Check into our office on Day 1 at 8.30am, Water Taxi departs at 9.00am.
+You will get back into Picton on the final day at approximately 4pm.

 MEALS